This document is also available in this non-normative format: diff to previous version

 error has been detected and processing is aborted.
 Otherwise,

-set expanded value to value.@list
+set expanded value to value.@list:

-, continue with the next key
+@graph, continue with the next key

 from element to remove the free-floating list..list of lists